Team-Memers/ProtonEngine/README.md

 CHANGES FROM ORIGINAL M+/ROBLOX BUILD:

 Fully custom playable character vocals (format is songnamecharactername_Voices)

 Reverted back to music folder

 Fully custom countdowns for stuff like Indie Cross

-Sonic.exe Sound Test (Not fully custom yet but will be soon i hope)
+Sonic.exe Sound Test (Completely custom)

-Mario's Madness Warp Zone (Same as Sound Test)
+Mario's Madness Warp Zone (Same as Sound Test) (DEPRECATED)

 Dave and Bambi Character Select Screen (old one is still in modifier menu)

 Video support!! `currentPlayState.startVideo(video-name)` MP4 ONLY

+MP4Handler has support too, so you can play videos on FlxSprites

 FlxGlitchEffect, FlxWaveEffect, FlxRainbowEffect support

+Shader support from VixtinEngine, you can use .frag files or the built-in shaders

+Custom menu support also from VixtinEngine, you can customize CreditsState, FreeplayState, GameOverSubstate, MainMenuState, PauseSubstate, SaveDataState, SoundTestState, StoryMenuState, and TitleState

-CoolUtil and LoadingState are now available for use in modcharts
+CoolUtil, LoadingState, FlxTypedGroup, FlxTypedSpriteGroup, FileSystem, File, WindowsAPI (Yoshi Engine), FlxFlicker, Main, FlxBar, FlxMouse, FlxMouseEventManger, and Sys are now available for use in modcharts

-FlxBackdrop is now available for use, but you need to recompile with the assets you want to use put into the main source assets (the assets folder in main source)
+FlxBackdrop is also now available for use, make sure to use FNFAssets to load your image!

-Custom menus (Taken from Vixtin Engine)

-Health icon next to character in OldCharState (Also taken from Vixtin Engine)
+Health icon next to character in OldCharState (from VixtinEngine)

 Probably more stuff that i forgot about